Isa Boletini: 1908–1911

-During the 31 March Incident, Boletini along with several Kosovo Albanian chieftains offered the sultan military assistance.
+During the 31 March incident, Boletini along with several Kosovo Albanian chieftains offered the sultan military assistance.
 On 15 May 1909, the Young Turks, continuing their former policy of denying the Albanians national rights, sent a military expedition to the Kosovo Vilayet to stop the growth of hostile attitudes to the government and break resistance of the peasants, who refused to pay taxes which Istanbul had introduced.
 Cavid Pasha, the new commander of the division at Mitroviça, was ordered to carry out a succession of military operations against the Albanian mountaineers, in particular the capture of Boletini.
 The Young Turks expressed the view through their newspaper Tanin that most Albanians of the area had given their besa (pledge) not to go against the government apart from Boletini and a few supporters.
 Ottoman authorities placed a reward of 300 liras on Boletini for his capture.
 On account of the attempts of the authorities to collect taxes which hitherto had been paid almost entirely by the Christians, serious disturbances broke out among the warlike Muslim tribes of northern Albania.
 Boletini, a prominent leader often honoured by the Sultan, and other chiefs of Pejë and Yakova (Gjakovë), attacked the Ottoman army, and numerous fights led to much bloodshed, the Ottoman army also bombarding several villages.
 Boletini led fighting in Pristina, Prizren and elsewhere.

 Boletini took an important role in the Albanian Revolt of 1910.
 Early in 1910, he visited the Albanian highlanders who had fled into Montenegro where they were given additional weapons by King Nikolla.
 In Kosovo at İpek, Boletini and the heads of twelve Albanian highland clans agreed for joint action against the Ottomans.
 Kosovo Albanians went on the offensive and with 2,000 men Boletini attacked Firzovik and Prizren.
-He resisted the Ottoman army at Crnoljeva (Caraleva) for two days.
+He resisted the Ottoman army at Carraleva for two days.
 Boletini later escaped as the Ottomans put down the rebellion.
 In 1910, Nopcsa named him and the earlier Ali Pasha Draga the leading Albanian figures in Mitrovica.
 In 1910–11, the Montenegrin government encouraged northern Albanian tribes (Malissori) to revolt against the Ottoman Empire.
 Apart from the Catholic Malissori, also some Kosovo Albanian leaders were approached, among these were Boletini.
 Boletini intended to use Montenegro as a base for incursions into Ottoman Albania.
 At first, Montenegro ignored his presence, but on 15 June, after numerous protests from the Ottoman ambassador, escorted Boletini and his thirteen followers away from the Albanian border.